 Sure, anyone who’s married and/or has children will chuckle and say something along the lines of “motherhood isn’t easy!”
 Or “being married has its challenges!”

-But what I’m looking for is more along the lines of “I think I might murder my cocky-ass husband in his sleep tonight unless someone gives me a Xanax.”
+But what I’m looking for is more along the lines of “I think I might murder my husband unless someone gives me a Xanax.”
 Or “Is it normal for a 6 month old to scream like her crib is on fire when there’s NOTHING wrong?
 Someone help me!”

 Why are we afraid to say what’s really going on?